Analysis | The war in Ukraine spills over onto Fox News airwaves

 On Thursday, that meant Carlson explicitly mocking reporters like Fox’s Jennifer Griffin for seeking to cover the conflict objectively instead of through Carlson’s well-established Russia-sympathetic lens.

-His attack began with a lengthy and heavily cherry-picked presentation evaluating Russia’s claims that the United States government is funding bioweapons research in Ukraine.
-This is something that’s been alleged for a long, long time and for which there’s no credible evidence.
+His attack began with a lengthy and heavily cherry-picked presentation evaluating Russia’s claims that the U.S. government is funding bioweapons research in Ukraine.
+This is something that has been alleged for a long, long time and for which there’s no credible evidence.
 But as part of his truthteller-combatting-the-status-quo shtick, Carlson simply strung together a few “just asking questions” and then declared that the Biden administration (and past administrations that have similarly rejected the claims) had been “lying” about the Ukrainian work.

 “We do know that the Pentagon talking points you saw reported as fact on television today — and last night — were an utter lie,” he said, deploying an accusation that he makes frequently without substantiation.
 “Did the reporters, who repeated those talking points verbatim, know they were a lie?
 Maybe they did.
 On the other hand, how would they know?
 They didn’t bother to do any reporting whatsoever.
 They got a text from some Biden administration flack and they just read it on the air like it was true.
 You shouldn’t be surprised because that’s what they do and it’s possible they’re afraid not to do that.”